 BATNA (Best Alternative To a Negotiated Agreement)

-Another technique is BATNA (Best Alternative To a Negotiated Agreement), where you propose an alternative solution if the clinic can’t meet your initial demands.
+Another technique is BATNA (Best Alternative To a Negotiated Agreement), where you propose an alternative solution if the clinic can't meet your initial demands.
 It's about not showing all your cards at once to maintain negotiation leverage.
-Making the first offer can also be beneficial, especially for women, as research has shown.
+Making the first offer can also be beneficial: anchoring the conversation with a number you've researched, rather than waiting to react to theirs, tends to shift the outcome in your favor.

-Establishing a culture of continuous feedback is crucial.
-This might involve asking for and offering feedback throughout your relief contract.
-It's not a formal review, but rather an ongoing communication that creates room for negotiation points.
+Negotiation doesn't end once you accept a rate, either.
+Establishing a culture of continuous feedback throughout your relief contract keeps the door open for future adjustments.
+It's not a formal review, just ongoing communication that creates room for negotiation points down the line.

-Before entering negotiations, consider your mindset.
-Reflect on your beliefs about money and negotiation, your emotional reactions to negotiation, and your past experiences.
-Understanding your emotions beforehand can greatly improve your negotiation outcomes.
+Before entering negotiations, consider your mindset too.
+Reflect on your beliefs about money and negotiation, your emotional reactions to it, and your past experiences: understanding your emotions beforehand can meaningfully improve your outcomes.

-Starting as a relief vet can be challenging, but platforms like Relief Rover provide access to clinics across the USA looking for relief professionals, making it easier to get started.
+Starting as a relief vet can be challenging, but Scout (which now includes the former Relief Rover) gives you access to clinics across the USA looking for relief professionals, making it easier to get started.